elixir-lang/elixir/lib/elixir/pages/Operators.md

 ## Comparison operators

-Elixir provides the following built-in comparison operators:
+Elixir provides the following built-in comparison operators (all of which can be overridden or used in guards):

   * [`==`](`==/2`) - equality
   * [`===`](`===/2`) - strict equality